July 16, 2025 (7mo ago) — last updated February 26, 2026 (4d ago)

 PracticePrimary BenefitHow It Works

-Mindfulness & MeditationMental clarityReduces mental noise and overthinking so subtle signals can surface.
+Mindfulness & MeditationMental clarityReduces mental noise so subtle signals can surface and be noticed.

 Somatic AwarenessBody intelligenceTeaches you to interpret physical sensations as data.